Update

 The property manager/owner must supply and maintain all locks and provide the tenant with keys.

-Keys include electronic key cards, swipe cards and remote controls.
+Keys include electronic key cards, swipe cards, fobs and remote controls.

 The property manager/owner must provide:

-Once minimum housing standards come into effect for the property, the property manager/owner must also ensure there are locks or latches on all external facing doors or windows which can be reached without a ladder.
+To comply with minimum housing standards the property manager/owner must also ensure there are functioning locks or latches on all external facing doors or windows which can be reached without a ladder.

 Copies of keys